mozilla/cbindgen/docs.md

 # default: false
 # associated_constants_in_body: false

+# The rename rule to apply to the struct name used for prefixing associated
+# constants.
+#
+# default: "None"
+rename_associated_constant = "None"

 # Whether to derive a simple constructor that takes a value for every field.
 # default: false
 derive_constructor = true